akifHasdemir/Rent-A-Car-App/README.md

-This is a simple Spring Boot project for car rental companies to add, view, delete, update make, model and car.
+This is a simple Spring Boot project that does operations such as adding, viewing, deleting and updating the brands, models and cars of car rental companies.